Nick Pratto: 2017–2021: draft and minor leagues

-Pratto spent the 2019 season with the Wilmington Blue Rocks of the Class A-Advanced Carolina League.
+Pratto spent the 2019 season with the Wilmington Blue Rocks of the High–A Carolina League.
 Over 124 games, he slashed .191/.278/.310 with nine home runs and 46 RBIs.
 Pratto did not play in a game in 2020 due to the cancellation of the Minor League Baseball season because of the COVID-19 pandemic.

 Pratto began the 2021 season with the Northwest Arkansas Naturals of Double-A Central.
 In June, Pratto was selected to play in the All-Star Futures Game.
 He was promoted to the Omaha Storm Chasers of Triple-A West in mid-July.
 Over 124 games between the two teams, Pratto slashed .265/.385/.602 with 36 home runs, 98 RBIs, 28 doubles, and 12 stolen bases.
 His 36 home runs were second in the minor leagues behind teammate MJ Melendez.
 Following the season, he was awarded the Minor League Gold Glove Award as the best-fielding first baseman at any level of Minor League Baseball.

+2022–present: MLB debut and Triple-A options

 The Royals selected Pratto to their 40-man roster following the season on November 19, 2021, to protect him from becoming eligible in the Rule 5 draft.
 He began the 2022 season with Omaha and was promoted to the major leagues to make his major league debut on July 14.
-He recorded his first MLB hit on July 15 versus Alek Manoah of the Toronto Blue Jays at Rogers Centre with a single in the fifth inning.
+He recorded his first MLB hit on July 15 off Alek Manoah of the Toronto Blue Jays at Rogers Centre with a single in the fifth inning.
 On July 17, Pratto hit his first career home run, a solo shot off of Toronto starter José Berríos.
+On August 6, Pratto hit a walk-off home run off of Boston Red Sox reliever Garrett Whitlock.

+Pratto was optioned to Triple-A Omaha to begin the 2023 season.
+In 95 games for Kansas City, he batted .232/.307/.353 with seven home runs and 35 RBI.

+Pratto was again optioned to Triple-A Omaha to begin the 2024 season, despite a strong spring training that saw him hit .421 with four home runs.
+On June 11, Pratto made his only appearance for the Royals in 2024, pitching in relief against the New York Yankees.
+He pitched a scoreless ninth inning, striking out Jahmai Jones.
+He was optioned back to Omaha on June 14.
+Pratto played in 115 Triple-A games in 2024, batting .242 with 16 home runs.

+On March 23, 2025, Pratto was removed from the 40-man roster and sent outright to Triple-A Omaha.
+He elected free agency on November 6.